yuqiaoluolong/PreSage_App/README.md

     Xcode(for MacOS)

 ## 1. create a new React Project
-open Android Studio and the terminal in it. run the code
-        npx create-react-app presage_app
-in the terminal(make sure you are in the desired location for the app before runing the code).
+open Android Studio and the terminal in it. run the code ''npx create-react-app presage_app'' in the terminal(make sure you are in the desired location for the app before runing the code).